vsoch/vsoch.github.io/_posts/2018/2018-09-04-testing-experiments.md

 ### Reproducible Experiment

 And then guess what?
-We push this new container to Docker Hub, where it's immediately available for your use.
+We push this new container to Docker Hub as
+<a href="https://hub.docker.com/r/expfactory/breath-counting-task/" target="_blank">expfactory/breath-counting-task</a>, where it's immediately available for your use.

 <div>
 <img src="/assets/images/posts/breath-counting-task/docker-hub.png" style="padding-top:20px; padding-bottom:20px">